-So-called 'honour-based' abuse encompasses incidents or crimes which may have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour-based' abuse encompasses incidents or crimes which may have been committed to protect or defend the honour of the family and/or the community.
 It is often linked to family members or acquaintances (and can include multiple perpetrators) who mistakenly believe someone has brought shame to their family or community by doing something that is not in keeping with the traditional beliefs of their culture.